We have come full circle.

 An authentic life.

-and go as they please, leaving no trace of themselves other than a wisp of kind
+A timeless and mostly silent breed that come and go as they please, leaving no trace of themselves other than a wisp of kind energies that cling to the air for a short time after their departure.

-Being who they know they are, not what others think they
+Being who they know they are, not what others think they should be.

 Stretching dollars and cherishing quality time.